djmunoz/kozaipy/README.rst

    sol = trip.integrate(timemax=2.5e7*365.25,Nevals=30000,octupole_potential=True)

-The equations of motion are in the 'orbital vector form' (e.g., Eggleton, Kiseleva & Hut 1998; Fabrycky & Tremaine, 2007; Tremaine & Yavetz, 2014) and so is the solution ouput.
+The equations of motion are in the 'orbital vector form' (e.g., Eggleton, Kiseleva & Hut 1998; Fabrycky & Tremaine, 2007; Tremaine & Yavetz, 2014) and so is the solution output.
 If you want to analyze the orbital elements, first do:

 .. code:: python